untillpro/scm4j/scm4j-vcs-api/README.md

     - Named automatically as repository url replacing all special characters with "_"
 - Locked Working Copy, LWC
 	- A separate folder used to execute VCS-related operations which are need to be executed on a local file system.
 E.g. in Git it is need to make checkout somewhere on local file system before making a merge.
-	- Named automatically as guid, located within Repository Workspace fodler
+	- Named automatically as uuid, located within Repository Workspace fodler
 	- Can be reused for another vcs-related operation automatically
 	- Deletes automatically if last VCS-related operation left the Working Copy in corrupted state, i.e. can not be reverted, re-checked out and so on
 - Lock File